World Cup Soccer (pinball): Gameplay

+Reception

+The Flipside found the game to be simple on the surface, but with plenty of deeper features to keep players returning.

+Pinball Player found it to be an enjoyable game that is difficult to master.
+The long shot to the goal with the moving keeper was praised, and the music was excellent.

 Digital versions

 This table was formerly available as DLC for The Pinball Arcade until it was removed on June 30, 2018.
 This was previously published as World Champion Soccer, as FarSight Studios was unable to secure the World Cup license from FIFA.
 This digital table has many changes; the W-O-R-L-D-C-U-P lights leading to the left loop are replaced by C-H-A-M-P-I-O-N, World Cup USA 94 on the plastics between left in-lanes and out-lanes are renamed to Champion Soccer TPA 17.
-The back glass was also changed to avoid possible lawsuits from FIFA for using the tournament's mascot Striker, World Cup USA 94 name and any other references to World Cup USA 1994 without the required license.
+The backglass was also changed to avoid possible lawsuits from FIFA for using the tournament's mascot Striker, World Cup USA 94 name and any other references to World Cup USA 1994 without the required license.

 Zen Studios released the table as a single table DLC for Pinball FX on October 20, 2022.
 Unlike The Pinball Arcade iteration, this version was fully licensed by FIFA, after FIFA's exclusivity agreement with EA expired.
 As a result, the game now more closely resembled the 1994 original, with the only notable difference being an updated FIFA License notice on the back glass and on the playfield above the lockdown bar.
 This also optionally includes an animated version of Striker, the 1994 World Cup mascot, performing tricks at the side of the playfield.
+Due to licensing reasons the table was removed from sale on April 30, 2026.